Advice to other Families having Loved Ones Deceased Overseas.

 2) Advice for Families Facing Similar Situations (Especially in Third World Countries)

 1. Go immediately.
 Do not rely on AFP instructions.
-It is very important to take the first available flight, as arriving sooner increases your chances of obtaining vital evidence.
-DFAT can assist with visas and logistics.
+It is very important to take the “first” available flight, as arriving sooner increases your chances of obtaining vital evidence.
+DFAT can assist with urgent visas and logistics.
 If possible, bring someone with you for support.

 3. Overcome communication barriers.
 Use translators or local contacts.
 Record everything you see or hear.
 Best to set this up before you go over if you can.